History of JD Vance in Timeline

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis

-From 2014 to 2017, a former friend of JD Vance's from Yale Law School exposed to the media communications between them and Vance.
-The friend alleged that Vance has changed his opinion on issues in pursuit of political power and wealth.
+Starting in 2014, a former friend of Vance's from Yale Law School exposed to the media communications between them and Vance from 2014 to 2017, with the friend alleging that Vance has "changed [his] opinion on literally every imaginable issue that affects everyday Americans" in pursuit of "political power and wealth".

 Hillbilly Elegy: A Memoir of a Family and Culture in Crisis